CSS : Cascading Style Sheets

 - This rule uses a point system by adding all the selectors together.
 So, if you combine multiple selectors such as

-, it will be really hard to overwrite this with other CSS (solution: KISS!
+a.my-class.another-class[href]:hover, it will be really hard to overwrite this with other CSS (solution: KISS!
 Use simple CSS rules when possible) - Specificity selectors order (lowest to highest points)

 - Universal selector: 0 points